 An alternative to cash and cards: mobile payments

 Mobile payments are financial transactions conducted with a mobile phone or tablet.
 It is an alternative to cash, cheques, credit cards, and debit cards.
-Mobile payments allow people to transfer money, pay utility bills, buy items at a store, and even send money with a few simple taps.
+Mobile payments allow people to transfer money (including internationally), pay utility bills, buy items at a store, and even send money with a few simple taps.